Library

 maxsteps::Int=500, parse_eqs::Bool=true)

 Similar to taylorinteg for the calculation of the Lyapunov spectrum.
-Note that the number of TaylorN variables should be set previously by the user (e.g., by means of TaylorSeries.set_variables) and should be equal to the length of the vector of initial conditions q0.
+Note that the number of TaylorN variables should be set previously by the user (e.g., by means of TaylorSeries.variables!) and should be equal to the length of the vector of initial conditions q0.
 Otherwise, whenever length(q0) != TaylorSeries.get_numvars(), then lyap_taylorinteg throws an AssertionError.
 Optionally, the user may provide a Jacobian function jacobianfunc! to evaluate the current value of the Jacobian.
 Otherwise, the current value of the Jacobian is computed via automatic differentiation using TaylorSeries.jl.

 source